Dairy Queen: History

-In 1987, IDQ bought the Orange Julius chain.
-IDQ was acquired by Berkshire Hathaway in 1998.

-Dairy Queens were a fixture of social life in small towns of the Midwestern and Southern United States during the 1950s and 1960s.
-They have often been reflected in stories and memoirs of small-town America, as in Walter Benjamin at the Dairy Queen: Reflections at Sixty and Beyond by Larry McMurtry, Dairy Queen Days by Robert Inman,Chevrolet Summers, Dairy Queen Nights by Bob Greene, and "The Outsiders" by S. E. Hinton including the film adaptation by Francis Ford Coppola.
+Dairy Queens were a fixture of social life in small Midwestern and Southern United States towns during the 1950s and 1960s.
+They have often been reflected in stories and memoirs of small-town America, as in Walter Benjamin at the Dairy Queen: Reflections at Sixty and Beyond by Larry McMurtry, Dairy Queen Days by Robert Inman, Chevrolet Summers, Dairy Queen Nights by Bob Greene, and The Outsiders by S. E. Hinton including the film adaptation by Francis Ford Coppola.

 Stores

-The company's stores are operated under several brands, all bearing the Dairy Queen logo and carrying the company's signature soft-serve ice cream.
+The company's stores are operated under several brands, all bearing the Dairy Queen logo and carrying the company's signature soft-serve.
 "Brazier" locations, with expanded food menus and second floors for storage, are recognizable by their red mansard roofs.

 By the end of 2014, Dairy Queen had more than 6,400 stores in 27 countries, including more than 1,400 outside the United States and Canada.

 The largest Dairy Queen in the US is in Bloomington, Illinois.
-The largest in the world is in Riyadh, Saudi Arabia, and the busiest in the world is in Charlottetown, Prince Edward Island.
+The largest in the world is in Riyadh, Saudi Arabia.

 Standard stores

-While some stores serve a very abbreviated menu primarily featuring DQ frozen treats and may be open only during spring, summer, and fall, the majority of DQ restaurants also serve hot food and are open all year.
+While some stores serve a very abbreviated menu primarily featuring DQ frozen treats and may be open only during spring, summer, and fall, most DQ restaurants also serve hot food and are open all year.

 So-called "Limited Brazier" locations may additionally offer hot dogs, barbecue beef (or pork) sandwiches, and in some cases french fries and chicken, but not hamburgers.
-Dairy Queen Full Brazier restaurants serve a normal fast-food menu featuring burgers, french fries, and grilled and crispy chicken in addition to frozen treats and hot dogs.
+Dairy Queen Full Brazier restaurants serve a typical fast-food menu featuring burgers, french fries, grilled and crispy chicken, frozen treats, and hot dogs.

 In some locations built in the 1990s, the "Hot Eats, Cool Treats" slogan can be seen printed on windows or near the roof of the building.
 One such example was a former Dairy Queen Brazier location in Woodinville, Washington, where the slogan was printed near the tops of the windows.
 This location was converted into a Grill & Chill store around late 2016–2017.

 Franchise background

-The liquid capital required to invest in a Dairy Queen franchise is $400,000, and the minimum net worth is $750,000.
+The liquid capital required to invest in a Dairy Queen franchise is $400,000, and a minimum net worth is $750,000.
 The initial franchise fee is $45,000, while the total investment amount required ranges from $1.1 million to $1.8 million.
 There are 5,700 operating Dairy Queen units.
 In addition to the upfront investment costs, the royalty fee for Dairy Queen franchisees is 4%, and the advertisement royalty fee is 5-6%.
 The franchise term of agreement lasts for 20 years, and the contract is renewable.

-Dairy Queen does not offer in-house financing options, they only offer third party financing.
-This third party financing covers the franchise fee, startup costs, equipment, inventory, accounts receivable, and payroll.
+Dairy Queen does not offer in-house financing options; they only provide third-party financing.
+This third-party financing covers the franchise fee, startup costs, equipment, inventory, accounts receivable, and payroll.